modin-project/modin/docs/flow/modin/core/dataframe/algebra.rst

 .. figure:: /img/map_evaluation.svg
     :align: center

+This operator performs best when the number of partitions equals to the number of CPUs so that each single partition gets processed in parallel.
+When the number of partitions is 1.5x greater than the number of CPUs, Modin applies a heuristic to join some partitions to get "ideal" partitioning so that each new partition gets processed in parallel.

 Reduce operator
 ---------------
 Applies an argument function that reduces each column or row on the specified axis into a scalar, but requires knowledge about the whole axis.